 S=Situation Explain the situation at hand.
 Example: Skills Competency B=Background What is the Background of the situation?
 Example: Currently, we practice the skill from the book and using ATI resources, then when it is time for check off, we are graded with a checklist.
 A=Assessment What are the priority assessment findings in this situation?
 Example: Textbook and ATI are excellent resources for Skill procedures There are some discrepancies between these resources More anxiety and confusion leading up to skills check off dates Feeling moderately unprepared R=Recommendation What recommendations do you and your classmates have to reach a positive outcome?
-We recommend:

--one resource for the skills -the checklist created based on that resource -the checklist given to us prior to check off date - preferably when the skill is first introduced.
+We recommend: -one resource for the skills -the checklist created based on that resource

+-the checklist given to us prior to check off date - preferably when the skill is first introduced.
 Is this possible?
-Please know that every communication form will be treated respectfully and confidentially.
-After reviewing the form, appli , , the interests of all involved.
-Nursing Program Director responding to con cern:

-Nursing Program Director Signature: Reviewed/Approved 7/20/21 Adapted from Northeaster Reviewed/Approved 7/20/21 Adapted from Northeastern Community College
+Please know that every communication form will After reviewing the form, appropriate action will be involved. • • • • • • • • • • • • • • • • • • • • Nursing Program Director responding to concern : Nursing Program Director Signature: Reviewed/Revised/Approved 6/28/22 Adapted Community College Reviewed 6/28/22 from Northeastern